Tafari-K/Lofi/README.md

 ![Colour Palette](/documents/colour-palette.png)

-The colours used throught the site reflect the calm, nostalgic and mood associted with the genre of Lofi music.
-The colours are soft and non invasive, allwing the user to focus on the information and the music promoted on the site.
+The colours used throughout the site reflect the calm, nostalgic and mood associated with the genre of Lofi music.
+The colours are soft and non invasive, allowing the user to focus on the information and the music promoted on the site.